QendrimBehrami/go-fundamentals/README.md

 - `hello-world/` - Basic Hello World program with multi-language support
 - `integers/` - Working with integers, basic arithmetic operations
+- `iteration/` - For loops, iteration patterns, and string building
 - *(More modules will be added as the project progresses)*

 ## Getting Started